Srinivas39322/Post-Hurricane-Structure-Damage-Assessment/README.md

 ![Hurricane Damage](Hurricane_Damage.jpeg)

-# Post-Hurricane-Structure-Damage-Assessment
-We plan to deploy three models: CNN, MobileNet, and ResNet-50, with a focus on using transfer learning techniques.
-These techniques enable the models to leverage large pre-trained datasets, facilitating a more generalized and efficient learning process that is well-suited to categorizing satellite imagery where data may be less detailed.

 # Hurricane Impact Analysis System 🌪️
 **Group 8: Tenneti Srinivas Saiteja | Namratha Prakash | Lakshmi Sreya Rapolu**
 *A Machine Learning Approach to Satellite Image Analysis*

+We plan to deploy three models: CNN, MobileNet, and ResNet-50, with a focus on using transfer learning techniques.
+These techniques enable the models to leverage large pre-trained datasets, facilitating a more generalized and efficient learning process that is well-suited to categorizing satellite imagery where data may be less detailed.

 ---